ballerina-platform/module-ballerina-grpc/examples/onlineboutiquemicroservice/README.md

 Online Boutique Microservices example is based on the [cloud-native microservices demo application](https://github.com/GoogleCloudPlatform/microservices-demo) of [Google Cloud Platform](https://github.com/GoogleCloudPlatform).
 The original example consists of 10 microservices implemented in various languages and 3 of those microservices are implemented in Ballerina here.
-This example shows how ballerina gRPC module can work effectively with microservices implemented in other languages.
+This example shows how Ballerina gRPC module can work effectively with microservices implemented in other languages.

 Following shows an overview of the microservices.